 Rewind to Sundance 1992 as a zany movie-maker quickly makes a name for himself with his feature debut.
 Packed with influences and references, Quentin Tarantino’s appetite and passion for pop culture reflect in his films and becomes a huge part of his aesthetic.
 Almost 30 years later, his sphere of influence in pop culture only continues to grow.

 Tarantino’s next film will be his first since 2015.
-With the infamous Manson family murders as a sub-plot, Once Upon A Time In Hollywood is set to release on 9th April next year – the 50th anniversary of the event.
+With the infamous Manson family murders as a sub-plot, Once Upon A Time In Hollywood is set to release this year – the 50th anniversary of the crime.
 The cast consists of Leonardo DiCaprio, Brad Pitt, and even Margot Robbie, who will be playing the role of Sharon Tate.

-As we wait for a brand-new film and on the occasion of his birthday, let’s reminisce and rank his masterpieces.
+As we wait for a brand-new film which hits cinema screens on 9th August, let’s reminisce and rank his masterpieces.

 9. Death Proof

 Most films rely on unrealistic fantasies to thrill and intrigue the audience.
 But even in the least of his works, Tarantino’s reality is far more exciting.
 The film isn’t meant to be taken entirely seriously, but rather, is a parody of exploitation cinema from the late 60s and 70s with not-so-logical and highly controversial themes.

 A western-style murder mystery set in an icy landscape amidst the Civil War tension, The Hateful Eight has all the classic Tarantino essence.
 This isn’t his typical energy-packed action film.
 Unlike any of his other films, this one relies almost entirely on long sequences of dialogue and excellent performances by the actors to build the tension and excitement.